citygent/AuntiesPrograms/README.md

 ## Setup

-Simply clone this to your computer/server and open Index.
+Simply clone this to your computer/server and open Index.html whilst connected to the internet.
 AngularJS is served over CDN, there is nothing to install and I have tried to keep it as lightweight as possible.